blkfltchr/troutlakeholdings-com-2.0/blog/2022-04-30-the-best-businesses.md

 * High margins
 * Software driven
 * Scalable growth
+* High-ticket price
 * Low to no inventory
 * Few employees
-* No debt
+* Low capital expenditiures financed by profits not debt

-For example, online media businesses like job boards, newsletters, and blogs.
+For example, online media businesses like job boards, newsletters, and paid communities.